Clojure-lsp

 command, which will also show the version of clj-kondo that's being used as well as other info.

-, Calva will automatically start clojure-lsp.
-And you won't need to install antyting, because Calva handles that.
-It can take a while for clojure-lsp to start, especially the first time for a new project, when clojure-lsp (via clj-kondo
+By default you won't need to install/setup anything as Calva handles that for you by automatically downloading the latest clojure-lsp binary.
+It can take a while for clojure-lsp to start, especially the first time opening a new project, as clojure-lsp (via clj-kondo

 ) indexes the project files.